Good Practice When Working with Interpreters (Source: Reset)

 - Supporting The Family to Achieve Their Goals

 - The Practicalities

 Maintaining boundaries is important for the wellbeing of both you and the family.
 You will be in a position of power – you will regularly enter their private home, support them with very personal tasks and are a gateway to many services.
-They may also feel very grateful to you for helping them to resettle.
-Setting clear boundaries can help to address this power dynamic – boundaries help the family to maintain their privacy and autonomy, and by discouraging dependency.
+They may also feel very dependent on you, or grateful to you for helping them to resettle.
+Setting clear boundaries can help to address this power dynamic – boundaries help the family to maintain their privacy and autonomy.